 Now in preview!Learn More

 The framework reduces system complexity by allowing a declarative approach to complex event processing, with strict inbuilt causality records supporting selection of contextual and related data.

 By reducing gaps between specification and implementation, we reduce development and maintenance costs.

-The runtime is built from the ground up on cloud-ready technology, and consistent rules in the framework are built around promises the runtime can keep.
+The runtime is built from the ground up on cloud-ready technology, and consistent rules in the framework are built around promises that every runtime can keep, no matter the scale.

 Dynamic scalability and increased reliability improve capability and reduce platform costs.

-The Condense Framework, Light, and Cloud are currently in a limited developer preview.
+The Condense Framework, Light, and Cloud are currently in a developer preview.
+You can try Condense Light right now!
 We are working with partners to steer development to ensure a practical, real-world-ready product.

 Interested?
 Tell us about your project at firstname.lastname@example.org

 The core features of the Condense Framework are largely complete.
 As the framework is used, we can ensure that we are choosing sensible defaults and conventions, to help pursue our goal of zero boilerplate.

 Effort is being put into testing and dev support features.
 Using a local proxy for the live domain we expect developers will be able to rerun any historical execution (or entire sequence of executions), and isolated hypotheticals in the debugger.